 This post may contain affiliate links.
 As an amazon associate, I earn from qualifying purchases.
 See my full Disclosure Policy for details.

-Snickerdoodles are one of my favorite cookies – I love the cinnamon-y goodness.
-I thought it would be fun to make a cupcake with the same cinnamon flavor to help Ang celebrate.
+Snickerdoodles are one of my favorite cookies – I love the vanilla and cinnamon-y goodness.
+I thought it would be fun to make a cupcake with the same cinnamon flavor.
 Plus, with such a fun name, what’s not to love?
-It kinda sounds like a party, right?
+It kind of sounds like a party, right?

 For the cake

 - 1 pkg.
 (15.25 oz) plain white cake mix

 - 1 cup milk